slowjams/CLR-via-C-/z18-Custom Attributes.md

 When defining your own custom attribute class, you can define its constructor to take parameters that must be specified by developers when they apply an instance of your attribute type.
 In addition, you can define nonstatic public fields and properties in your type that identify settings that a developer can optionally choose for an instance of your attribute class.

-When defining an attribute class’s instance constructor, fields, and properties, you must restrict yourself to a small subset of data types.
+When defining an attribute class's instance constructor, fields, and properties, you must restrict yourself to a small subset of data types.
 Specifically, the legal set of data types is limited to the following: Boolean, Char, Byte, SByte, Int16, UInt16, Int32, UInt32, Int64, UInt64, Single, Double, String, **Type, Object, or an enumerated type**.
 In addition, you can use a single-dimensional, zero-based array of any of these types.
 However, you should avoid using arrays because a custom attribute class whose constructor takes an array is not CLS-compliant.

 When applying an attribute, you must pass a compile-time constant expression that matches the type defined by the attribute class.
 Wherever the attribute class defines a Type parameter, Type field, or Type property, you must use C#'s `typeof` operator.
 Wherever the attribute class defines an Object parameter, Object field, or Object property, you can pass an Int32, String, or any other constant expression (including null).
 If the constant expression represents a value type, the value type will be boxed at run time when an instance of the attribute is constructed.